mhdr/sc-widgets/raw/sc-feature/ScFeature.md

 - **float getTangentAngle(float distance)**<br />
 Get the angle in degrees of the tangent to a point on the path given the distance from the start of path.

+- **int getGradientColor(float distance, float length)**<br />
+**int getGradientColor(float distance)**<br />
+Get the current gradient color by a ratio dependently about the distance from the starting of path, the colors array and the mode to draw.
+If the colors are not defined will be returned the current color of painter.

 #### Getter and Setter